Face scans wrongly ID 2,000 as criminals

 But out of the 2,470 potential matches with custody pictures - 92% - or 2,297 were wrong.

-Ch Con Matt Jukes said officers "did not take action" solely based on these and no one had been wrongly arrested.
+Chief Constable Matt Jukes said officers "did not take action" and no one was wrongly arrested.

 South Wales Police have made 450 arrests in the last nine months using the automatic facial recognition (AFR) software, which scans faces comparing them to about 500,000 custody images.